 I'm working on several projects at the moment.
 My book about the history of Canada's UFO investigation, Search for the Unknown, is now available from McGill-Queen's University Press.
 This book is based on my PhD dissertation.
 I continue to work on UFO and conspiracy theory related projects, including a chapter about emotion and the moon landing hoax theory for an edited book about conspiracy theory and extremism, and an article about the Marysburgh Vortex.

-I'm also (slowly) working on a book called The Crank Files, the subject of my SSHRC Postdoctoral Fellowship.
+I'm (slowly) working on a book called The Crank Files, the subject of my SSHRC Postdoctoral Fellowship.
 This book will feature a curated selection of so-called "crank" letters received by the Canadian government during the postwar years, examining the relationship between citizen and state, and providing some historical context to current debates about conspiracy theory, post-truth, and trust in government.

 I've also begun researching the ethics of espionage.
-This combines my interests in Cold War history and espionage with my experience teaching ethics in philosophy, especially feminist ethics of care.
+This combines my interests in Cold War history and espionage with my experience teaching ethics, especially feminist ethics of care.
 I'm specifically working on a paper about Karen Cleveland's spy novel Need to Know as an exemplar of feminist ethics of care in action, in the contemporary intelligence world.